nonefffds/RedirectionPageTemplate/README.md

 But you still can use some short-link services that provide statistics for the alternative use.
 I'm still managed to learn something about PHP, but maybe until like 10yrs later for me to get it implemented.

+TRY TO USE MY SELF-HOSTED SHORTLINK SERVICE: https://srt.pub IT"S USING [YOURLS](https://yourls.org/), AND HAVING STATISTICS!

+YOU CAN HOST IT YOURSELVES TOO!
+IT'S REALLY SIMPLE!

 ## How to use

 Just edit the html file, change the links and titles, and put this on your HTTP web server(nginx/apache, etc.).